A malfunctioning Mac keyboard can be very frustrating. And even if you have an external keyboard handy, your usual workflow can be thrown off-kilter.

 It might sound too basic, but we often undermine the importance of a fresh start.
 The culprit might be some software settings or over-heating, especially if the device has been running non-stop for a while.

-Restarting the Macbook will reset several settings and resolve the issue at hand without much hassle.
+Restarting your Macbook will reset several settings and resolve the issue at hand without much hassle.

 2. Clean the Keyboard